bertux/arthera-squid-large-number-of-wallets/wallet-list-maker/README.md

 # Wallet list maker

-An ad-hoc squid that saves addresses of all accounts that interacted with the [Pancakeswap v2 Router](https://bscscan.com/address/0x10ed43c718714eb63d5aa57b78b54704e256024e) contract between blocks 28M and 30M to the `../assets/allWallets` file.
+An ad-hoc squid that saves addresses of all accounts that interacted with the [Elk v2 Router](https://explorer.arthera.net/address/0x35FC5DF37eABaB62B55ECDc349b2d718C88E107A) contract between blocks 14M and 15M to the `../assets/allWallets` file.

 Run with
 ```bash